Time & Materials#

 Note

-This field might already be filled in from a job template.
+This field might already be filled in from a project template.

-• A job might contain work packages that aren’t planned at budget level, as there’s no need to divide them into subtasks that will be assigned to specific resources (travel cost being one example).
+- A project might contain work packages that aren’t planned at budget level, as there’s no need to divide them into subtasks that will be assigned to specific resources (travel cost being one example).
 However, for obvious reasons, you might still want to post to these WBS lines despite the posting level being set to Budget, so they’ll be shown on the selection page regardless.

 Both levels are valid for all time tracking methods explained in the following.